CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/02-develop.md

 }
 ```

-On this line, contract defined embed receive msg is parsed from base64 binary.
+On this line, contract-defined embed receive msg is parsed from base64 binary.
 ```rust
   let msg: ReceiveMsg = from_binary(&wrapped.msg)?;
 ```